+1 Stationary sources are not included in the city-wide GHG inventory total.
+They are provided as informational items.
 Transportation remained the highest-emitting sector, representing 58 percent of emissions in 2019.
 The transportation sector is followed by nonresidential energy, residential energy, and off-road equipment as the second, third, and fourth-highest emitting sectors, respectively, in 2019.

 In the 2019 city-wide GHG emissions inventory, the City included activity data and GHG emissions from the local public power provider, Sonoma Clean Power (SCP).
-The City joined SCP in 2014, so there are no SCP emissions in the 2007 community-wide inventory.
+The City joined SCP in 2014, so there are no SCP emissions in the 2007 city-wide inventory.
 SCP provides two types of electricity purchase options for its customers, CleanStart and EverGreen.
 CleanStart is the default service powered by a diverse mix of energy that, in 2019, was 96 percent carbon-free (sourced from 50 percent renewable energy, 46 percent hydroelectric power, and 4 percent from other sources).

 EverGreen is 100 percent locally generated renewable power offered at all times of the day and night, by sourcing solar energy when the sun is shining and geothermal energy during the night.5